Mental Health & Wellbeing

 - Within the National Curriculum, every child has a minimum of two hours of physical education each week.
 This is taught by our experienced PE Teacher, Craig McKay who also organises lunchtime sports activities.
 The majority of pupils attend at least one sport-related after-school club, and many take part in inter-school sporting competitions.

 - We promote healthy eating throughout the school.
 We have children’s garden areas with green house, potting shed and raised growing beds.
 One area is used by children in the Early Years and the other as part of the curriculum in KS1.
 Parent volunteers support children working in the garden.The children grow a variety of fruit, vegetables and herbs and when harvested use these in cooking activities.

-- We monitor our disadvantaged and vulnerable children.The Inclusion Manager is a member of the Senior Leadership Team and meets with children and their parents regularly.All children for whom the school receives Pupil Premium funding, have a Champion who is a member of the senior Leadership Team.
+- We monitor the wellbeing of our disadvantaged and vulnerable children.The Inclusion Manager is a member of the Senior Leadership Team and meets with children and their parents regularly.All children for whom the school receives Pupil Premium funding, have a Champion who is a member of the Senior Leadership Team.

 - We include World Mental Health Day and Mental Health Awareness Week in the school calendar and plan activities for the whole school community.

-- All staff are trained in supporting children’s well-being and ‘Developing Practices around Mental Health and Well-being’ will continue as a school improvement focus for the next academic year.
+- All staff are trained in supporting children’s wellbeing; ‘Developing Practices around Mental Health and Wellbeing’ will continue as a school improvement focus for the next academic year.